chilam27/Improve_Product_Review_System/README.md

 ### Overall Model Performance

 The accuracy scores of the training data set from the five models above suprise me.
 Specifically, the three models that give the highest scores are: Logistic Regression (98.72%), Gaussian Naive Bayes Classifier (92.04%), and Support vector machines (91.09%).
+The two worst performing models are: random forest classifier (53.68%) and K-Nearest Neighbors Classification (55.35%).
+It is also interesting to note there are two clusters of accuracy scores produced by models above.

-My initial thought was that these models is overfitted.
+My initial thought was that the top performance models is overfitted.
+Although I did apply many crucial text pre-processing techniques, but any acuracy scores that is above 90% when dealing with real world data is a bit too high.
 I would not be concerned if the two most simple classifier (Logistic and Gaussian Naive Bayes) would be overfitted, but SVMs should not be.

+Moving on to the cluster of lower score models.
+Although the scores are a lot lower than the other cluster (at least 36% score difference), not only they are above the 50% mark, these models do not have the overfitting problem (hence the reason I included them for this project).

+Next step is to implement these models to the test data set to see how well they can predict the ratings based on customers reviews:

 ```python
 log_reg_test = log_reg.predict(X_test)